Global Cash to buy slot machine maker Multimedia Games

 M&A activity in the casino and gaming industry has spiked in the last few months.

-In the same month, U.S. slot machine maker Scientific Games Corp said it would buy larger rival Bally Technologies Inc in a $3.27 billion deal.
+In the same month, U.S. slot machine maker Scientific Games Corp (SGMS.O) said it would buy larger rival Bally Technologies Inc BYI.N in a $3.27 billion deal.

-Also, in July Italy’s GTECH had said it would buy U.S. slot machine maker International Game Technology for $6.4 billion.
+Also, in July Italy’s GTECH GTCH.MI had said it would buy U.S. slot machine maker International Game Technology (IGT.N) for $6.4 billion.

 The deal, expected to close in early 2015, will help GCA save about $30 million in costs and is estimated to generate about $800 million in revenues on a pro-forma basis.